iqea-ai/duckdb-snowflake/docs/AUTHENTICATION.md

 - **EXT_BROWSER uses SAML 2.0**: Works with any SAML 2.0-compliant identity provider including Okta, AD FS, Azure AD
 - **OAuth uses OAuth 2.0**: Ideal for headless environments, automation, and modern applications
 - **Browser-based methods** (EXT_BROWSER, OKTA) require interactive browser access and won't work in containerized/headless environments
+ - **Account value convention**: Use the Snowflake account identifier (e.g., `myaccount` or `xy12345.us-east-1`) for `ACCOUNT` in all secrets and connection strings (Password, Key Pair, OAuth, MFA, EXT_BROWSER, OKTA).
+Use the full Snowflake URL (`https://<account>.snowflakecomputing.com`) only in IdP configuration such as OAuth/SAML audience values.

 **Testing Status:**
 - **Tested**: PASSWORD, EXT_BROWSER, and KEY_PAIR have been fully tested and verified working